nathanoehlman/recurring-date/README.md

 NOTE:
 =========

-I wanted a version of this script without the Protype dependency, so I forked it.
+I wanted a version of this script without the Prototype dependency, so I forked it.

 The original can be found here: https://github.com/mooman/recurring_dates